BSP Permit Limit FAQs

 No. Katahdin will not be closed to A.T. hikers if the A.T. hiker permit limit is reached.
-If that happens (highly unlikely in 2019), The Birches (the campsite set aside for northbound long-distance hikers) will close.
+From 2017 through 2021, the hiker permit limit was never reached.
+If it happens in a future season, The Birches (the campsite set aside for northbound long-distance hikers) will close.
 A.T. hikers will then have two alternatives.
 They may make a reservation for the night before they summit at another campground in Baxter State Park.
-Or they may leave the park and spend the night before they summit in Millinocket; they would then return the following morning as day use visitors.
+Or they may leave the park and spend the night before they summit in Millinocket; they would then return to the Park the following morning to climb Katahdin.
 There are shuttles available between Millinocket and Katahdin Stream Campground; inquire at the Monson A.T.
 Visitor Center for information on shuttle providers.
-Hikers who plan to enter the park as day use visitors via private vehicle should obtain a Day Use Parking Reservation.
-During peak season (end of June through Labor Day) and on fall weekends, it may not be possible to obtain a camping or Day Use Parking Reservation (DUPR) for the desired date, meaning that hikers would need to delay their summit date.
+A vehicle dropping off a hiker at Katahdin Stream to climb the mountain must have one of the following: either a Day Use Parking Reservation for Katahdin Stream for that day or a camping reservation for Katahdin Stream for that evening (one person on board the vehicle must have one of these two reservations).
+It may not be possible to obtain a camping or Day Use Parking Reservation for the desired date, meaning that hikers would need to delay their summit date.
 Regardless of permit availability, we encourage all thru-hikers to plan to complete their hike by October 15 because weather on Katahdin is unpredictable in late fall, and late-season hiking can cause undue impacts to the alpine zone.

 What are the best days of the week to climb Katahdin?

 Midweek is best, particularly after school starts in early September.
 Always try to avoid Saturdays, the busiest day for all other park visitors.